-We Need to Tell People Their Houses Are Going to Burn
+People Deserve to Know Their Houses Are Going to Burn

 The old way of insuring against fires isn’t working anymore.